murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 ### Wandering Encounters
 Perilous Journeys are fraught with dangers and unexpected encounters, but how likely it is to encounter something unexpected can differ per area.
 The DM rates the **Encounter Chance** of each leg of the Pointcrawl between 1 and 5.
 When the party rolls their Travel Checks, the DM will roll a number of d6 equal to the **Travel Time**.
 For each d6 where the result is **equal to or under** the Encounter Chance, the party will have a **Wandering Encounter** on their way.
 A **Wandering Encounter** can mean you have to face hostile creatures, but it can also mean you encounter friendly or mysterious beings, or a treacherous terrain that you need to traverse.
 The Scout and Sentry may spot a **Wandering Encounter** before you come upon it at a distance appropriate to the terrain, or you encounter tracks of one, so you can prepare to deal with it.
+The DM might roll on a **Reaction Table** to determine how the **Wandering Encounter** reacts to you.

 If the **Travel Time** extends because the Wayfinder is not doing their job properly, the DM rolls for the extra days as well.